Immunization Requirements

 • Hepatitis B: Clinical sites request that you educate yourself about Hepatitis B. You are at an increased risk in the clinical setting of exposure to Hepatitis B and other diseases.
 Get updated vaccination for Hepatitis B or sign the declination on your JCC health report form that you will receive through your program.
 Hepatitis is a series of three.

-• TDAP (Current within eight years)
+• TDAP (Current within the last 10 years)

 How to find your immunization records